PiyushVerma3/fun-stuff/README.md

 # fun-stuff
-please do check this out
+please do check this out, people at rvce coding club